GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/history/index.md

 : The user got to this page by clicking a link on another page.

 `"typed"`
 : The user got this page by typing the URL in the address bar.
-Also used for other explicit navigation actions. <!--okay, what else is there?-->
+This is also used for other explicit navigation actions.

 `"auto_bookmark"`
 : The user got to this page through a suggestion in the UI, for example, through a menu item.